-Hyperthyroidism is a common condition affecting 3% of women and 0.3% of men in the UK.1 Common clinical features indicating hyperthyroidism include weight loss, heat intolerance, tremor,
+Hyperthyroidism is a common condition affecting 3% of women and 0.3% of men in the UK.
+Common clinical features indicating hyperthyroidism include weight loss, heat intolerance, tremor, palpitations and anxiety.2 Treatment is critical to minimise complications including atrial fibrillation and stroke that contribute to the observed 20% increase in mortality.3

-There are three treatment options: antithyroid drugs (ATDs), radioactive iodine (I-131, radioiodine), or surgical either as a total or hemi-thyroidectomy.
-ATDs are associated with a high rate of relapse (30-70%);4 while treatment with radioiodine or thyroidectomy leads to the development of hypothyroidism, requiring life-long levothyroxine replacement, which is seen in 80% of patients administered radioiodine and up to 100% undergoing thyroidectomy.
-Guidance recommends discussion of all three options with the patient.^{5,6} There is insufficient evidence to recommend one treatment over the others, although some studies indicate differences in cardiac events and mortality between the treatment modalities.^{7,8}
+There are three treatment options: antithyroid drugs (ATDs), radioactive iodine (I-131, radioiodine) or surgical, either as a total or hemithyroidectomy.
+ATDs are associated with a high rate of relapse (30%-70%), while treatment with radioiodine or thyroidectomy leads to the development of hypothyroidism, requiring lifelong levothyroxine replacement, which is seen in 80% of patients administered radioiodine and up to 100% undergoing thyroidectomy.
+Guidance recommends discussion of all three options with the patient.5 There is insufficient evidence to recommend one treatment over the others, although some studies indicate differences in cardiac events and mortality between the treatment modalities.
+78

 Weight gain following various treatments for hyperthyroidism has been described.
-9,10 Clinicians commonly assume that the observed weight gain is a simple regain of weight lost prior to the initiation of treatment.
-However, an analysis of 1,373 patients with hyperthyroidism has demonstrated a higher prevalence of obesity at three years of follow-up when compared with the age and sex matched background population (37% vs 26% in men, p<0.001; 32% vs 26% in women, p<0.001).
-These findings suggest excess weight gain beyond patients' premorbid weight (weight overshoot).
-Additionally, the study showed significant differences in final weight gain compared to baseline between those treated with ATDs (5.4 kg [95%CI: 4.8-6.0) and those who received radioiodine but did not develop hypothyroidism (5.1 kg [4.3-6.1]) when compared to those treated with radioiodine who developed subsequent hypothyroidism (7.1 kg [6.6-7.7]).
+9 10 Clinicians commonly assume that the observed weight gain is a simple regain of weight lost prior to the initiation of treatment.
+However, an analysis of 1373 patients with hyperthyroidism has demonstrated a higher prevalence of obesity at 3 years of follow-up when compared with the age-matched and sex-matched background population (37% vs 26% in men, p<0.001; 32% vs 26% in women, p<0.001).
+11 These findings suggest excess weight gain beyond patients' premorbid weight (weight overshoot).
+Additionally, the study showed significant differences in final weight gain compared with baseline between those treated with ATDs (5.4 kg, 95% CI 4.8 to 6.0) and those who received radioiodine but did not develop hypothyroidism (5.1 kg, 95% CI 4.3 to 6.1) when compared with those treated with radioiodine who developed subsequent hypothyroidism (7.1 kg, 95% CI 6.6 to 7.7).
 The extent of weight change in patients treated with thyroidectomy was not evaluated.

 Prior to diagnosis, the majority of patients with hyperthyroidism notice that they lose weight, often despite increased appetite, due to the regulatory effects of thyroid hormones on metabolism.
 As thyroid hormone levels normalise following treatment, weight change may be observed.
 While weight gain following treatment is common, it may become a major psychological stressor and can affect treatment compliance.
-Untreated hyperthyroidism may result in serious consequences, including thyroid storm, heart failure, embolic events, atrial fibrillation, osteoporosis, muscle weakness, neuropsychiatric symptoms, and rarely cardiovascular collapse and death.
+Untreated hyperthyroidism may result in serious consequences, including thyroid storm, heart failure, embolic events, atrial fibrillation, osteoporosis, muscle weakness, neuropsychiatric symptoms and, rarely, cardiovascular collapse and death.
 Patients need to be appropriately counselled about the possibility of significant weight gain associated with the treatment of hyperthyroidism.
-However, there is currently insufficient data available about weight overshoot, cardiovascular risk and treatment modality selection to provide clear guidance to our patients.
-In our recent survey of British Thyroid Association members, of 35 clinicians that responded, only 23% usually discuss weight gain with patients treated for hyperthyroidism despite 70% of respondents feeling this was a significant clinical problem.
+However, there are currently insufficient data available about weight overshoot, cardiovascular risk and treatment modality selection to provide clear guidance to our patients.
+In our recent survey of British Thyroid Association members, of 35 clinicians who responded, only 23% usually discuss weight gain with patients treated for hyperthyroidism despite 70% of respondents feeling this was a significant clinical problem.

-We recently surveyed doctors and dieticians and found that whilst there was agreement that weight gain following treatment for hyperthyroidism represents a medical problem, there is no consensus about the significance of or the approach to this anticipated weight gain.
-When surveyed, dieticians expressed concerns that they are not equipped to advise on dietary issues given the switch from a highly catabolic state (weight loss state) in untreated hyperthyroidism to a situation of anticipated weight gain following treatment.
+We recently surveyed doctors and dieticians and found that while there was agreement that weight gain following treatment for hyperthyroidism represents a medical problem, there is no consensus about the significance of or the approach to this anticipated weight gain.
+When surveyed, dieticians expressed concerns that they are not equipped to advise on dietary issues, given the switch from a highly catabolic state (weight loss state) in untreated hyperthyroidism to a situation of anticipated weight gain following treatment.